libbitcoin/libbitcoin-system/doc/sphinx/crypto.rst

     // Wallet generated public key should match corresponding public key
     // in the private key.
     assert(privkey.public_key() == pubkey);

+To see all this working together, view :ref:`examples_determ`.

 Master Public Key
 -----------------